blessinvarkey/sustainable-software-enginnering/README.md

 ### Contribute Your Favourites

-Please share your links sustainable software development resources (books, articles, videos, podcasts) by adding them to this list.
+Please share your links sustainable software development resources (courses, packages, books, articles, videos, podcasts) by adding them to this list.
 Just make a pull request!

 ### License